ihengki17/aws-flink-ml/README.md

 ***

-## <a name="step-6"></a>Create Datagen Connectors for Users and Stocks
+## <a name="step-6"></a>Create Datagen Connectors for Customers, Products and Orders

 The next step is to produce sample data using the Datagen Source connector.
 You will create three Datagen Source connectors.
-One connector will send sample customer data to **users_topic** topic, the other connector will send sample product data to **stocks_topic** topic.
+One connector will send sample customer data to **shoe_customers** topic, the other connector will send sample product data to **shoe_products** topic, and final connector will send sample order data to **shoe_orders** topic.

-1. First, you will create the connector that will send data to **users_topic**.
+1. First, you will create the connector that will send data to **shoe_customers**.
 From the Confluent Cloud UI, click on the **Connectors** tab on the navigation menu.
 Click on the **Datagen Source** icon.

 <div align="center" padding=25px>
     <img src="images/connectors.png" width=75% height=75%>